-- Wear sling at all times other than personal hygiene, wardrobe changes, and exercises (last page). - The sling will be worn during the day and at night until you are 2 weeks post-op.
-At 2 weeks post-op, you may remove the sling at night.
-At 6 weeks, the sling may be discontinued, unless otherwise specified.

-- It is ok to sleep however you are comfortable. - Do not engage in activities which increase shoulder pain over the first 7-10 days following surgery. - NO driving.
+- Wear sling at all times other than personal hygiene, wardrobe changes, and exercises (last page).
+The sling will be worn until you are 2 weeks out from surgery, unless you are told otherwise. - It is ok to sleep however you are comfortable. - Do not engage in activities which increase shoulder pain over the first 7-10 days following surgery. - NO driving.
 You will be cleared to drive after the first postoperative visit if narcotic pain medication has been discontinued. - Air travel is permitted 14 days after surgery.
 Air travel and immobility increase the risk of blood clots.
 Unless you have been previously instructed to avoid aspirin products for medical reasons or you are under age 16, ensure that you are taking 81 mg baby aspirin twice daily beginning the day after surgery to minimize the risk of blood clot.